parres-hq/whitenoise/docs/SECURITY.md

 ## Reporting Security Issues

-If you discover a security vulnerability in White Noise, please report it privately by emailing j@whiteniose.chat.
+If you discover a security vulnerability in White Noise, please report it privately by emailing j@whitenoise.chat.
 Please do not create public GitHub issues for security vulnerabilities.

 ## Security Best Practices